auth0/docs/articles/logs/streams/datadog.md

 ---
 title: Datadog Event Log Streams
-description: Datadog Event Log Streams let you export your events in near real-time to Datadog.
+description: Learn about Datadog Event Log Streams and how they let you export your events in near real-time to Datadog.
 toc: false
 topics:
  - logs